Brooke van Velden

+Van Velden has announced she will retire from politics at the 2026 general election.

 Early life and career

 Van Velden was born in Auckland in 1992.
 She attended St Cuthbert's College in Auckland, where she joined the school choir in Year 12.
 She says this sparked her interest in public speaking.
 She later joined the Welsh Choir.

 Van Velden studied economics and international trade at the University of Auckland, graduating with a Bachelor of Arts and Bachelor of Commerce in 2016.
 She worked for lobbying firm Exceltium.

-Political career
+Early political career

-Staffer and lobbyist
+Political staffer and lobbyist

 Before becoming a Member of Parliament, van Velden worked as a staffer for ACT leader David Seymour.
 Her sole task in this role was to get Seymour's End of Life Choice Bill passed.
 She spent two years lobbying Members of Parliament to support it and helped draft the legislation.
 Van Velden said that she "made herself useful" to MPs who wanted to know more about the bill, and also approached politicians in the tunnel between the Beehive and the Bowen Street building to discuss the bill.
 She said that she has been called a "snake" and a "spy", and that once several MPs had shouted abuse at her.

 The Bill passed and became an Act of Parliament in 2019, but with concessions.
 The bill faced opposition from members of the Justice Select Committee in 2018.
 Seymour and van Velden developed a "sponsor's report" for the bill, giving their own recommendations before the committee, including limiting assisted death only to those who were terminally ill.
 This compromise restricted choice but improved support.
 The Act also states that it only comes into effect if supported by a referendum.
 This referendum was held on 17 October and it passed with 65.1% support.